The Forward Physics Facility: Sites, Experiments, and Physics Potential: Proposed Experiments

 Each detector will be made of three elements, as shown in \cref{fig:SND}.
 The upstream one is the target region for the vertex reconstruction and the electromagnetic energy measurement with a calorimetric approach.
 It will be followed downstream by a muon identification and hadronic calorimeter system.
 The third and most downstream element will be a magnet with two high-resolution tracking stations to enable muon charge and momentum measurement, thus allowing for neutrino/antineutrino separation for muon neutrinos and for tau neutrinos in the muonic decay channel of the $\tau$ lepton.

 The target will be made of thin sensitive layers interleaved with tungsten plates, for a total mass of at least 2 tonnes.
 The actual value of the target mass, ranging from 2 to about 10 tonnes, will be optimized by accounting for the systematic uncertainties in the measurements.
 Without a way to reduce the muon background, the use of nuclear emulsion at the HL-LHC is made difficult by the very high muon intensity that would make the replacement rate of the target incompatible with technical stops.
 The high muon background has motivated the possibility of a sweeper magnet, which could resolve this problem, as discussed in \secsref{sweepermagnet}{fasernu2}.
-As an attractive independent solution, the Collaboration is investigating the use of compact electronic trackers with high spatial resolution fulfilling both tasks of vertex reconstruction with micrometer accuracy and electromagnetic energy measurement.
+As an attractive independent solution, compact electronic trackers with high spatial resolution are being investigated to fulfill the tasks of both vertex reconstruction with micrometer accuracy and electromagnetic energy measurement.
 The hadronic calorimeter and the muon identification system will be about 10~$\lambda$, which will bring the average length of the hadronic calorimeter to about 11.5~$\lambda$, thus improving the muon identification efficiency and energy resolution.
 The magnetic field strength is assumed to be about 1.5 T over a $\sim$3 m length.
 The ancillary tracking stations, one upstream and the other one downstream of it, will be developed with the same technology adopted for the vertex detector, thus granting a high position accuracy that would turn into a high-resolution momentum measurement.

 The configuration of the detectors will efficiently distinguish all three neutrino flavors and measure their energy.
 AdvSND will open a unique opportunity to probe the physics of heavy flavor production at the LHC in a region inaccessible to other experiments.